codeface-io/SwiftNodes/README.md

 ## What?

-SwiftNodes provides a `Graph` data structure and graph algorithms.
-A `Graph` stores values in nodes which can be connected by edges.
+SwiftNodes provides a [`Graph` data structure](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) together with graph algorithms.
+A `Graph` stores values in nodes which can be connected via edges.
 SwiftNodes was first used in production by [Codeface](https://codeface.io).

 ## How to Edit, Query and Copy Graphs

-The following explanations only touch parts of the SwiftNodes API.
-We recommend exploring the comments, code and unit tests of SwiftNodes.
-The code in particular is actually very small and easy to grasp.
+The following explanations touch only parts of the SwiftNodes API.
+We recommend exploring the [DocC reference](https://swiftpackageindex.com/codeface-io/SwiftNodes/documentation), [unit tests](https://github.com/codeface-io/SwiftNodes/tree/master/Tests) and [production code](https://github.com/codeface-io/SwiftNodes/tree/master/Code).
+The code in particular is actually small and easy to grasp.

 ### Insert Values